-High Meadows School: Mr. Caruso served as a member of the board of directors of this extraordinary pre-K through 8th grade school.
-He led the first annual campaign for fundraising (establishing an ongoing annual campaign), developed template for school Press Releases and issued a press release when High Meadows was awarded a Goizueta Grant.
+High Meadows School: Mr. Caruso served as a member of the board of directors of this extraordinary pre-K through eighth grade school.
+He led the first annual campaign for fundraising (establishing an ongoing annual campaign), developed a template for school Press Releases and issued a press release when High Meadows was awarded a Goizueta Foundation Grant.

 Kiva: Loans That Change Lives.
 Kiva empowers individuals to lend to an entrepreneur across the globe.
 By combining microfinance with the internet, Kiva is creating a global community of people connected through lending.
 Kiva promotes dignity, accountability, and transparency.
 MediaFirst staff have made more than 27 loans in more than 14 countries, of which more than 26 have been repaid in full.
 There have been no defaults or delinquencies on any loan.
 See an example on the Kiva lender page of our CEO, Jim Caruso.

 National Kidney Foundation of Georgia: Noelle Rutecki and Jim Caruso developed a brochure, which presented of giving opportunities.
 This work was performed for Sue Hughes.

 Rugby: Mr. Caruso is a long-term member and supporter of the Atlanta Renegades Rugby Football Club (RFC).